cjdbarlow/bedside-notebook/anaesthesia/periop/icd.md

 ###Post-operative
 * Reactivate any disabled functions
+Electrophysiologist should check the patient prior to departure from recovery.
 * Check the device if a magnet has been used
+	* AICD should be examined by an electrophysiologist to confirm functions have reactivated
+	* Resumption of normal pacing function can be checked at bedside with an ECG

 ---
 ##References